 Yes, although this may depend on the type of programme proposed.
-The minimum recruitment target for each programme in the first three years of operation will be agreed by the Programme Management Board, based on market intelligence information and projections, and included in the College/School Business Plan.
-Colleges/Schools are required to demonstrate that the recruitment target identified will at least cover the approximate delivery costs and will contribute to the University’s overall targets for growth.
+The minimum recruitment target for each programme in the first three years of operation will be agreed by the Programme Management Board, based on market intelligence information and projections, and included in the Faculty/School Business Plan.
+Faculties/Schools are required to demonstrate that the recruitment target identified will at least cover the approximate delivery costs and will contribute to the University’s overall targets for growth.
 Recruitment to new programmes is monitored through the Annual Portfolio Review process, and if targets have not been met within three years, the University may take action to enhance a programme or withdraw a programme from the portfolio.

 How are Tuition Fees for New Programmes Determined and Approved?

-Colleges/Schools propose tuition fees to the Programme Management Board based on market information, approximate programme costs, national and international subject reputation and league table position, subject to a number of constraints.
+Faculties/Schools propose tuition fees to the Programme Management Board based on market information, approximate programme costs, national and international subject reputation and league table position, subject to a number of constraints.